vkumpost/OscillatorPopulation/README.md

 ## List of implemented methods

-The complete list of exported functins can be obtain from Julia REPL by calling
+The complete list of exported functions can be obtain from Julia REPL by calling
 ```julia
 using OscillatorPopulation
 ?OscillatorPopulation